lazee/premonition/README.md

 - Easy to install
 - Comes with a default stylesheet (Sass/Css) and templates for beautiful messages boxes and citation.
 - Font Awesome 5 support
+- Support for Jekyll Collections (Added in 4.0.2)

 ## Version 4 Highlights